-QIA to lead on production of Quality Improvement Strategy operational April 2007 and practical plans to personalize learning UCU is pleased that the real facts about quality in FE colleges is finally emerging.
-We are very concerned about this concept of the 'coasting' college and exactly what this means and who has defined the term.
+UCU is pleased that the real facts about quality in FE colleges is finally emerging and that so few colleges are actually failing.
+We are very concerned about this concept of the "coasting" college raised in the White Paper, and exactly what this means and who has defined the term.

-During the creation of QIA, UCU's position was that we were unsure whether what was needed was yet another quality assurance agency but given that this was government policy, we were not displeased with building the new agency on the foundations of LSDA which always enjoyed support and a good reputation in the sector.
-If QIA can ensure that a single message around quality improvement emerges from the national agencies with remits for quality improvement ie the Inspectorates, the Centre for Excellence in Leadership, LLUK and LSC, then this will be a positive move.
-UCU has also pressed for responsibility for poor quality to be ascribed to those who are responsible for it.
-If these are college managers and leaders, then they should take responsibility.
-All too often we have seen lecturers and support staff being made redundant after mistakes by poor management.
-UCU is not opposed to self-assessment but we have been concerned about the resources devoted to self-assessment including the use of expensive consultants.
-Kitemarking by QIA of quality improvement consultant materials is welcome.
+During the creation of Quality Improvement Agency, the UCU position was that we were unsure whether what was needed was yet another quality assurance agency but given that this was government policy, we were not displeased with building the new agency on the foundations of LSDA which had always enjoyed support and a good reputation in the sector.
+If QIA can ensure that there is a single message around quality improvement emerging from the various national agencies with some remit for quality improvement ie the Inspectorates, the Centre for Excellence in Leadership, LLUK and the LSC, then this will be a positive move.

+UCU has also pressed for responsibility for poor quality to be properly ascribed to those who are responsible for it.
+If this is college managers and leaders, then they should take the responsibility.
+All too often we have seen lecturers and support staff being made redundant after mistakes made by poor management.
+UCU is not opposed to self-assessment but we have been concerned about the amount of resources that have been devoted to self-assessment including the use of expensive consultants.
+The kite marking by QIA of quality improvement consultant materials is welcome.

 UCU supports the creation of a single Quality Improvement Strategy.
 UCU calls for full involvement in the establishment of this strategy by the unions that represent the staff in the sector.
-We hope that this will be able to establish a single definition of quality that all can agree on; one that does not focus on a blame culture and recognises
+We hope that this will be able to establish a single definition of quality that all can agree on; one that does not focus on a "blame" culture and recognises the financial constraints that can limit quality improvement.